will-bc/Blockchain-Cryptocurrency/Finite_Field/README.md

 e = -3 % (13-1) = -3 % (12) = 9

-if is not clear here the rest calculation review Modulo Arithmetic in math.
+if it is not clear here the rest calculation review Modulo Arithmetic in math.